Hong Kong shares edge upComment on this story

-The China Enterprises Index of the top Chinese listings in Hong Kong ended flat.
+The China Enterprises Index of the leading offshore Chinese listings in Hong Kong was down 0.7 percent.